Step 2: Decide how to handle your 401(k) rollover

 Already have an IRA?
 Great — skip this step

 There are a few options you have with an old 401(k), but most people who move their 401(k) assets transfer their 401(k) funds into an Individual Retirement Account, or IRA.

 When choosing an IRA, you’ll want to decide whether you prefer to pick your investments yourself, or have them managed for you.
 Some IRA providers focus on managing your assets for you, while others let you open an account and pick investments yourself.

 Once you’ve decided on a provider, you’ll want to open an IRA that matches the ‘tax-type’ as your 401(k) in order to avoid paying any unnecessary taxes:

-- If you have a Traditional 401(k), you’ll need a Traditional or Rollover IRA.
+- If you have a Traditional 401(k), your contributions came out of your paycheck with no taxes paid.
+That means you’ll need to move that money into a Traditional or Rollover IRA to avoid unnecessary taxation.